 Molly began her journey to becoming a teacher at a small, private college in Minnesota, St. Olaf College.
-There I studied for a bachelor’s degree in Dance with a minor in Environmental Studies.
-From there I made a big move overseas to study for a master’s degree in English Literature at the University of Aberdeen in Scotland.
-During that time, I volunteered at many local schools as a teaching assistant and a soccer coach.
+There she studied for a bachelor’s degree in Dance with a minor in Environmental Studies.
+From there she made a big move overseas to study for a Masters in English Literature at the University of Aberdeen in Scotland.
+During that time, Molly volunteered at many local schools as a teaching assistant and a soccer coach.

-I joined the British International School of Charlotte in 2013 as a Year 1 and 2 class teacher and have come to love working for the Nord Anglia family.
-During my time in Charlotte, I attended training at MIT help develop STEAM learning throughout the school.
-I really love the STEAM approach to learning and how it links subjects like Science, Art and Technology to provide cross-curricular learning experiences that are creative, engaging and memorable.
-I also attended training at The Juilliard School in preparation for developing and implementing the Juilliard curriculum for Dance at the Nord Anglia International School in New York.
-I also love all things theatrical, and have enjoyed developing and directing school plays for the younger-aged children at my school, with the Gruffalo Play being my absolute favorite!
+Molly joined the British International School of Charlotte in 2013 as a Year 1 and 2 class teacher.
+During her time in Charlotte, Molly attended training at MIT help develop STEAM learning throughout the school.
+Molly attends training at The Juilliard School to help develop and implement the Juilliard curriculum for dance at the Nord Anglia International School in New York.
+Molly loves all things theatrical, and has enjoyed developing and directing school plays in the past, with 'The Gruffalo' being her absolute favorite!